MPH - UW Graduate School Application Materials

 - Start your UW Graduate School application here

-- After setting up a profile, on the landing page, click the link for “Create a new application” and follow the steps.
+- After setting up a profile, on the landing page, click the link for “Start Graduate Application” and create a new application.

 - Complete all sections of the application, including transcript submission.

-- Non-native English speakers must also provide English language proficiency documentation through MyGrad.
-See minimum requirements and submission information.
+- Non-native English speakers must also provide English language proficiency documentation through the UW Graduate School application.